 - Insurance: you will be adding to the value of your home and should increase your home insurance accordingly.
 It’s a small cost, but often forgotten.

-- Installation quality: The surest way to minimize ongoing costs is to make sure your system is well designed and professionally installed.
+- Installation quality: The best way to minimize ongoing costs is to make sure your system is well designed and professionally installed.
 Like so many other things in life, ‘the devil is in the details’ and a skilled and experienced contractor knows how to handle the details that will result in a long lived and productive energy system.

 Hard Costs: Equipment and Materials

 Solar panels (technically: solar modules) for permanent installation in residential and commercial applications are similar across high quality manufacturers and models.
 The differences among them are efficiency and size.
 Higher efficiency modules will produce more Watts from the same area and will, therefore, command a higher price.
 A 450W solar panel could be a high efficiency small module or a low efficiency large module.
 So when you’re comparing quotes be sure to compare both the number of solar panels and the power rating of the solar modules.